Volunteer at the Eden Project

 How to apply to volunteer at Eden

-To apply for any of our volunteering positions, please first read the role profile, then download and complete the application form and diversity monitoring form and email them back, together with your CV, to email@example.com.
+To apply for any of our volunteering positions (except for our walk leaders, for which you can fill in a special application form above), please first read the role profile, then download and complete the application form and diversity monitoring form and email them back, together with your CV, to email@example.com.
 All three of these documents are available as downloads at the top of this page.

 If you have any questions in the mean time, please do check our frequently asked questions below, which has guidance on everything from expenses to accommodation.